edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 + Prioritizer that assigns priority to changes

 **Resources:**
-+ **Data** - Data from heterogeneous sources from PageFreeze,
++ **Data** - Data from heterogeneous sources from PageFreeze, etc
 + **Hardware** - If possible, cloud support (Google Cloud Engine instances for running algorithm on cluster)

 **Setup:**

-+ Handy knowledge of Machine Learning algorithms including Classifiers and Clustering.
+I have setup the following on my machine to meet the needs of the project -
 + PageFreezer setup ready
 + Linting  setup ready
 + Python ML libraries - Scikit-learn, Numpy, Scipy, Pandas
 + Python NLP libraries with Anaconda - NLTK, Stanford CoreNLP, SpaCY, Gensim, TextBlob
 + Python Extraction libraries (for generating Corpus of Environment words) - Scrapy, BeautifulSoup

+Moreover, from knowledge / experience point of view -
++ Handy knowledge of Machine Learning algorithms including Classifiers and Clustering.
++ Aware of open-source contributions, licensing
++ Worked on Agile methodology

 **Ongoing involvement:**